Yolantele/CV/README.md

 ####  Sound Communication

-English is my second language, it taught me the value of learning a language well and more importantly,  the value of sound communication in the context of both the team-work and project execution.
-An example inside the context of project execution , communication skills  translated in the form of sound design: product and presentations had to communicate the promise of the program to clients and licensors,  in the clearest possible manner as well be understood very Cleary by the manufacturers in far East: for the successful execution of multi-million product quantities.
-An example inside the context of team-work, was guiding a junior with anxiety disorder.
-It placed huge reliance on my communication skills :  effective, considered and informed, I had to  guide her to stay productive without triggering any anxiety attacks, she occasionally suffered from at work.
+English is my second language, learning it taught me the value of sound communication.
+In the context of projects I value readability and clarity as it often has to be understood by many people ivolved.
+An example of sound communication in team-work, would be me having to guide a junior with anxiety disorder.
+While effectively, consideratly , I had to  guide her to stay productive without triggering any anxiety attacks, she occasionally suffered from at work.
 In the end her most proud work was produced on the 2 McDonald’s Premiums programs we worked on together .
-I hope to translate this skill into developing eloquent, well designed code, programs and future projects.
+I hope to translate this skill into developer role by eloquent, well designed code and programs.

 #### Positive Attitude (:]